totomitjans/gamelist/README.md

 ### PlayStation Trophy Activity

-1. Log into [PlayStation](https://www.playstation.com/) in your browser.
+1. Log into your [PlayStation](https://www.playstation.com/) account.
 2. In the same browser, open the [Sony SSO cookie page](https://ca.account.sony.com/api/v1/ssocookie).
 3. Copy only the long `npsso` token value from the JSON response.
 4. Add it to Cloudflare **Variables and Secrets** as: